Home Guard (Denmark): History

 Created after World War II, the Danish Home Guard was inspired by the Danish Resistance Movement during the war.
 It was always implied (though never explicitly stated) that the primary objective was defence and guerrilla activity against a potential Soviet invasion.

 When founded on 11 June 1945 in the city of Odense, the 250 representatives of resistance movements and those of the government, both had demands to the new Home Guard.
-The resistance movements were not interested in a people's army run by the government and the government was not interested in a people's army being independent and run solely by a military figure without parliament representation.
-Because of these bi-lateral demands, a simple solution to the problem was made.
-The Home Guard would have two chief executives: a Major General and a representative chosen by parliament.

-Naturally, the organization would be funded by parliament, but organized directly under the Ministry of Defence, so that both sides had control.
+The resistance movements were not interested in a people's army run by the government and the government was not interested in a people's army being independent and run solely by a military figure without parliamentary representation.
+Because of these bi-lateral demands, a compromise was reached in which The Home Guard would have two chief executives: a Major General and a representative chosen by parliament.
+The organization would be funded by parliament, but organized directly under the Ministry of Defence, so that both sides had control.

 With the creation of the Home Guard, the founding members swore to protect the Danish people against all enemies, both foreign and domestic, this referring to the Danish government during the occupation that supported Nazi Germany by handing over Danish citizens to the Gestapo.
 Despite this, members who had a seat in the government during the occupation claim in their defense that such actions were performed to protect the rest of the people from further war crimes.
 The Home Guard would be a military wing aiding the defense of Denmark from foreign aggressors and also a constant reminder for politicians who would be tempted by their political powers and influence that they cannot do whatever they please.

 With the fall end of the cold war, the Home Guard, with its costly training and equipment, was by many Danes perceived as a useless expense, and an obsolete organization, referring to people's attention that for the past four decades had been drawn outside of Denmark to an enemy that constantly swayed at the back of everyone's mind.